Last Updated on

-Hailing from Woodbury/Southbury Connecticut, the internationally renowned Miller moved to Virginia to be near family, and recently opened his shop in Berryville, where he continues to transfer onion-skin-thin strips of gold onto hand-carved wooden frames.
+Hailing from Woodbury/Southbury Connecticut, the internationally renowned Miller moved to Virginia to be near family.
+He set up his shop in Berryville, where he continues to transfer onion-skin-thin strips of gold onto hand-carved wooden frames.
 Come in to watch him at work – it’s fascinating.

-In 1732, when this area was an “absolute frontier,” – Abe Hollingsworth called the land “a delight to behold.”
-A typical story of American enterprise, subsequent generations improved on the property, expanding the family business into a mill and building a stone home reminiscent of their ancestral home in Cheshire, England.
+In 1732, when this area was an “absolute frontier,” Abe Hollingsworth called the land “a delight to behold.”
+A typical story of American enterprise, subsequent generations improved on the property.
+Soon, the family business extended into a thriving mill.
+Consequently, Hollingsworth built this stone home, reminiscent of his ancestral home in Cheshire, England.

-Stonewall Jackson’s Headquarters: The restored Hudson River Gothic Revival house that belonged to the great-grandfather of Mary Tyler Moore, Lt.
-Col. Lewis T. Moore, now serves as a museum containing hundreds of Civil War artifacts including Jackson’s prayer book and camp table.
+This restored Hudson River Gothic Revival house once belonged to the great-grandfather of Mary Tyler Moore, Lt.
+Col. Lewis T. Moore.
+It now serves as a museum containing hundreds of Civil War artifacts including Jackson’s prayer book and camp table.
 Moore provided his home to Jackson during the Confederate leader’s brief stay in Winchester during the Valley Campaign from 1861-1862.